Blockchair/Blockchair.Support/PRIVACY.md

 We only collect anonymous aggregated data that allows us to improve our website features.
 We count visitors, analyze popular searches, cryptocurrencies, sortings and other queries.

-We also store the incoming IP addresses for short periods of 5 to 10 minutes.
+We also store the incoming IP addresses in masked or clear form for short periods of 1 to 2 days.
 This is to limit the rate of API requests.

-Your device may store technical cookies, such as those that keep the night mode on.
-In this case, only the client part of the site interacts with them.
+Your device may store first-party cookies, such as those that keep the night mode on, store referer information, unique visitor and session ID.

 Collected data is used to improve user experience and compile website traffic statistics.

-* * *

-## Exceptions

-We might activate logging procedure to safeguard our services since we're not protected from certain types of third-party network attacks.
-If this happens, we will post a notification in the site header to let you know we're collecting additional information during the attack.
-Once the attack has been stopped, all logs will be deleted along with the notification.
+Session data is deleted on a regular basis.

 * * *